ADMISSIONS AND LOTTERY PROCESS

-The post-registration packet consists of the Student Registration Form, Student Record Transmittal Request, Emergency Contact and Medical Information Form, Media Release Form, and copies of the student’s proof of identification and Immunization Records.
+The registration packet consists of the Student Registration Form, Student Record Transmittal Request, Emergency Contact and Medical Information Form, Media Release Form, and copies of the student’s proof of identification and Immunization Records.
 Parents will also be asked to provide Proof of Residency and any applicable custody information, medical alerts, and legal alerts.
 All forms must be filled out in full, signed, and submitted to the school.

 Date Registration Complete

 Registration is considered complete after all required documents have been submitted and an interview has been conducted between the student, parent(s)/guardian(s), and the Executive Director or Principal.
 The student is considered enrolled after attendance is taken on the first day of school.